-- carry out our legal obligations under the Local Government Finance Act 1992 and Education Act 1996 - administer the assessment of benefits and grants - verify the information that has been provided to confirm eligibility for support - share information with your landlord where consent is held (consent may be revoked at any time) - maintain our own accounts and records - undertake analysis and research which may assist Welsh Government determine additional support provision and future funding needs, as well as how best to support local authorities and their residents. - carry out surveys for example, customer satisfaction surveys - local fraud initiatives - assist with crime prevention and prosecution of offenders - internal financial support and corporate functions - undertake data matching exercises under local and national fraud initiatives
+- carry out our legal obligations under the Local Government Finance Act 1992 and Education Act 1996 - administer the assessment of benefits and grants - verify the information that has been provided to confirm eligibility for support - share information with your landlord where consent is held (consent may be revoked at any time) - · maintain our own accounts and records - undertake analysis and research which may assist Welsh Government determine additional support provision and future funding needs, as well as how best to support local authorities and their residents. - carry out take-up campaigns to advise you of possible entitlement to additional financial support and/or signposting potential eligibility for other types of support. - carry out surveys for example, customer satisfaction surveys - assist with crime prevention and prosecution of offenders - undertake internal financial support and corporate functions - undertake data matching and other exercises under local and national fraud initiatives